 Parcel Delivery Mailman

-Has anyone ever found anything gross in their food on your watch?Social media and the internet have been a big benefit to small farms.
+Has being an OBGYN affected your own beliefs about when "life" begins?Social media and the internet have been a big benefit to small farms.
 We're able to have websites, blogs and Facebook pages (I have all 3 and invite everyone to follow along) that tell people about us, our work, what we have available, etc. It's a great way to communicate, become known, and increase sales.
 I'm always surprised when a feed store or farm doesn't have an active website or FB page, but there are still some folks who aren't into computers or haven't realized the benefit of doing this!

 I got started by researching and reading books written by people who had done this.
 "The Accidental Farmers", "Farm City" and "Animal, Vegetable, Miracle" are all about folks who had no experience and what happened when they got started.
 There's also a program called WWOOF that can match you up with a farm/farmer where you'll live and get hands on experience for a period of time.
 Also, lots of small farms welcome interns or volunteers.
 The only time I have found a need for help, is when I have Farm Camps, then I hire someone with preschool experience.
 But, yes, there are definitely opportunities to get dirty and learn the ropes.